 Hair: Black, Other, Other

 This is one of the best red shade lipstick like MAC.

 One of my favorite lipsticks.
 It stayed neglected for a long time because I was lured by Ruby Woo and Russian Red but now I rediscovered it.
-It's a creamy, beautiful neutral classic red, moisturizing, smooth and longlasting.
+It's a creamy, beautiful neutral deep blood red, moisturizing, smooth and longlasting.
 Very comfortable on the lips.
-When Ruby Woo is too bright and Russian Red too drying Dragon comes to save the day.
+When Ruby Woo is too bright and Russian Red not edgy enough Dragon comes to save the day.
 It's what Russian Red would look like if it was a tad darker with Amplified finish.
 Lovely.